MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/New-MgSiteOnenoteNotebookSection.md

 # New-MgSiteOnenoteNotebookSection

 ## SYNOPSIS
-Create new navigation property to sections for sites
+Create a new onenoteSection in the specified notebook.

 ## SYNTAX